Family and Medical Leave Act (FMLA)

 The National Defense Authorization Act extends coverage to employees with spouses, children, or parents who now are serving on, or have been called up for, active duty in the military.
 These emergencies might include the following:

-- childcare for the child of a deployed military member
+- Childcare for the child of a deployed military member

-- attending certain military briefings or ceremonies
+- Attending certain military briefings or ceremonies

-- making financial or legal arrangements related to the military member’s absence
+- Making financial or legal arrangements related to the military member’s absence

 If the military member becomes seriously ill or injured while on active duty, coverage may be extended up to 26 weeks of unpaid leave each year.

-How to Tell Your Boss
+How to Tell Your Manager